CPHS/OPHS Glossary of Terms

 President’s Commission:

-Medicine and Biomedical and Behavioral Research.
-An interdisciplinary
+and Biomedical and Behavioral Research.
+An interdisciplinary advisory

-advisory group, established by congressional legislation in 1978,
+group, established by congressional legislation in 1978, which was in

-which was in existence until 1983, and which issued reports on ethical
+existence until 1983, and which issued reports on ethical problems in

 Principal Investigator: